 In November 2017, the FDA issued the final guidance document related to human tissue titled, "Regulatory Considerations for Human Cells, Tissues, and Cellular and Tissue-Based Products: Minimal Manipulation and Homologous Use" (the "HCT/P Final Guidance").
-The HCT/P Final Guidance maintains the FDA's position that products such as the Company's morselized amniotic membrane tissue based products do not meet the criteria for regulation solely as HCT/Ps.
-In addition, the FDA articulated a risk-based approach to enforcement and, while some uses for amniotic membrane tissue based products would enjoy as much as thirty-six months of enforcement discretion, other high risk uses could be subject to immediate enforcement action.
-The Company does not believe the uses for its amniotic membrane tissue based products fall into the high risk category.
-Nonetheless, we can make no assurances that the FDA will continue to exercise its enforcement discretion with respect to the Company's amniotic membrane tissue based products, and any potential action of the FDA could have a financial impact regarding the sales of such products.
-Although the Company continues to disagree with the FDA's position, the Company has been considering and continues to consider regulatory approval pathways for its amniotic membrane tissue based products.
-Revenues from BioD morselized amniotic material based products for the year ended December 31, 2017 were less than 1.0% of consolidated revenues.
+The HCT/P Final Guidance maintains the FDA's position that products such as the Company's morselized amniotic membrane tissue-based products do not meet the criteria for regulation solely as HCT/Ps.
+In addition, the FDA articulated a risk-based approach to enforcement and, while some uses for amniotic membrane tissue-based products would enjoy as much as thirty-six months of enforcement discretion, other high risk uses could be subject to immediate enforcement action.
+The Company does not believe the uses for its amniotic membrane tissue-based products fall into the high-risk category.
+As of February 26, 2019, the Company has not received any further notice of enforcement action from the FDA regarding its morselized amniotic tissue-based products.
+Nonetheless, the Company can make no assurances that the FDA will continue to exercise its enforcement discretion with respect to the Company's amniotic membrane tissue-based products, and any potential action of the FDA could have a financial impact regarding the sales of such products.
+The Company has been evaluating and is considering regulatory approval pathways for its morselized amniotic membrane tissue-based products.

+Revenues from BioD morselized amniotic material-based products for the year ended December 31, 2018 were less than 1.0% of consolidated revenues.